hideya/mcp-langchain-ts/README.md

 npm run start:h
 ```

-At the prompt, you can simply press Enter to use sample queries that perform MCP server tool invocations.
+At the prompt, you can simply press Enter to use example queries that perform MCP server tool invocations.

-Sample queries can be configured in  `llm_mcp_config.json5`
+Exaample queries can be configured in  `llm_mcp_config.json5`